eng-aomar/ErrorMessagesAPI/README.md

 *Strictly separate build and run stages*. <br />

 Build / Release and Run phases must be kept separated.
-In order to transform our codebase to a deploy, we should pass 3 stages:
+In order to transform our codebase to a deploy, we should pass 3 stages: </br>
 1- *Build stage*, where the code repo is converted to an executable bundle called **build**.
-In this stage, adll dependencies are fetched and the binaries files are complied.
+In this stage, adll dependencies are fetched and the binaries files are complied. </br>
 2- *Release stage*, where we combines the build produced in the previous stage, with the deploy config.
 Therefore, ready to be executed.
-Note that each release must have a unique ID, and using the release management tools we can rollback to previous releases.R
+Note that each release must have a unique ID, and using the release management tools we can rollback to previous releases. </br>
-3- *Run stage*, where we run the application in the execution environment.
+3- *Run stage*, where we run the application in the execution environment.</br>

 A release is deployed on the execution environment and must be immutable.